-This Welcome Pack provides information about your stay.
+This Welcome Pack provides information about your stay on the ward.

 It tells you about the ward, the staff and the treatments and therapies that will be available to you.
 It also tells you what it will be like to be in hospital and gives information about understanding your rights.